pawelBareja/BS-next-js/projects/viva-polonia.md

 ---
 title: viva-polonia
-description: Typical one page with a main goal to collect leads througn an online contact form.
-Simple and clean project with Wordpress CMS system that makes website content management super easy.
+description: Typical one pager where a main goal is to collect leads through out an online contact form.
+This simple and clean project is backed with Wordpress CMS that makes website content management super easy.
 client: Viva Polonia
 thumbnail: images/viva.png